mantidproject/mantid/docs/source/interfaces/Muon_Analysis.rst

 Workspaces might be coloured differently.
 Workspaces of different colours have different fitting models and therefore couldn't be included in the same Results table.
+(If looking at simultaneous fits, different colours could also indicate that the fits had different numbers of datasets).

 .. image:: ../images/MuonAnalysis_FittingResultsColors.png
   :align: center